General Terms & Conditions

 Cancellation within 14 days before the start of the CDTC Program (with the exception of the Therapy program) is only possible on medical grounds.
 If a cancellation is lacking a valid medical reason, CDTC is entitled to claim full payment of the Program costs Therapy costs.
 Whenever possible CDTC will reschedule the Participant for the first available CDTC Program.

 Article 11.
 Force Majeure

-In these general terms and conditions, force majeure is held to include – notwithstanding the meaning given to the term ‘force majeure’ in the laws and jurisprudence applicable in Curaçao – any and all circumstances beyond one’s control, foreseen or not foreseen, on which CDTC does not have any influence and that lead to a situation in which CDTC cannot meet its obligations, amongst which, but not limited to: bad weather, illness of the Participant, airline delays, family circumstances of the Participant etc., etc..
+In these general terms and conditions, force majeure is held to include – not withstanding the meaning given to the term ‘force majeure’ in the laws and jurisprudence applicable in Curaçao – any and all circumstances beyond one’s control, foreseen or not foreseen, on which CDTC does not have any influence and that lead to a situation in which CDTC cannot meet its obligations, amongst which, but not limited to: bad whether, illness of the Participant, airline delays, family circumstances of the Participant etc.etc..

 CDTC has the right to invoke force majeure, even if the circumstances that lead to ‘force majeure’ arise after a circumstance has arisen that can be attributed to CDTC.
 During ‘force majeure’ CDTC’s obligations are suspended.

-In the situation that the period of time during which CDTC cannot fulfill its obligations is longer than the period reserved for the CDTC Program in question, both parties are entitled to dissolve the agreement.
+In the situation that the period of time during which CDTC cannot fulfill her obligations is longer than the period reserved for the CDTC Program is question, both parties are entitled to dissolve the agreement.

 Article 12.
 Rescheduling / Make-Ups / Payment refund

 In case a CDTC Program has to be cancelled, CDTC will always try to reschedule Participant for the soonest available time slot.